-The Brisbane Domestic Violence Advocacy Service (BDVAS) is a free and confidential service for people in the Brisbane Metropolitan area who are affected by domestic and family violence.
+The Brisbane Domestic Violence Service (BDVS) is a free and confidential service for people in the Brisbane Metropolitan area who are affected by domestic and family violence.
 The service supports women, children, family members, same sex couples, couples without children and others.

 We provide a range of services including:

 - Information and referral, crisis support, practical assistance, advocacy, and